lena-raedler/WaifuChamber/exercises/ex02/task2/task2_solution.md

 Compiling with only "g++ -o iterations iterations.cpp" gives no compiler warnings whatsoever.
 When the resulting program is run we are stuck in an infinite loop.
 This is expected.
 The first for loop runs until our iterator is equal to the end of the traversed vector.
 However since in each iteration we add one element to the back of the vector we also shift the end of the vector.
 Therefore we will never reach the end and the program is stuck in an infinite loop.
 Two exceptions would be if the vector is either empty or has just a single element.

 It also sometimes happens that the program directly terminates with a segmentation fault.
-However this is inconsistent and most of the time the infinite loop takes over.
+This happens mostly the first time the program is run after the compilation.
+However this is inconsistent and more often then not the infinite loop is prevalent.

-Compiling with "g++ -Wall -Werror -O2 -o iterations iterations.cpp" doesn't give any compiler warnings either.
-Also we haven't noticed any segmentation faults, only infinite loops.
+Compiling with "g++ -Wall -Werror -O2 -o iterations iterations.cpp", or O3 instead of O2, doesn't give any compiler warnings either.